 Annual grants from the Queensland (Arts Queensland) and Federal (Australia Council) Governments for the 2018-2021 Tri-partite Structural Adjustment and Temporary Funding Uplift Agreement are received in instalments and recognised at the time the obligation is fulfilled.
-In 2020, the Company carried forward a portion of its 2018, 2019 and 2020 Temporary Funding Uplift to 2021, to match the related strategic activity expenditure not yet completed.
-The amount carried forward into 2021 is shown in the Balance Sheet as an Other Current Liability (Note 19).
+In 2021, the Company fully utilised the portion of its 2018, 2019 and 2020 Temporary Funding Uplift which was carried forward into 2021, with the related strategic activity expenditure being completed (refer Note 20).

-The Company also received receipts from the JobKeeper Program and ATO Cash Boost Grant.
+The Company also received receipts from the JobKeeper Program.
 Funds received are accounted for as government grants and presented as income in Federal Government - Other grants.

-Amounts received from the Australia Council under the 2019-2021 Reserves Incentive Matched Funding Scheme Agreement (refer note 21) are presented as Revenue from Non-operating activities.
+Amounts received from the Australia Council under the 2019-2021 Reserves Incentive Matched Funding Scheme Agreement (refer Note 22) are presented as Revenue from Non-operating activities.

 Other special purpose reciprocal grants, including local government grants and other State grants awarded are recognised at the time the obligation is fulfilled.
-All such grant funding provided in 2020 has been spent on the activity as required, and in accordance with each agreement.
+All such grant funding provided in 2021 has been spent on the activity as required, and in accordance with each agreement.
 The Company did not receive any other forms of Government assistance.